xssnick/ton-deep-doc/DHT.md

 ##### dht.valueNotFound
 If we get `dht.valueNotFound`, the response will contain a list of nodes that are known to the node we requested and are as close as possible to the key we requested from the list of nodes known to it.
 In this case, we need to connect and add the received nodes to the list known to us.
 After that, from the list of all nodes known to us, select the closest, accessible and not yet polled, and make the same request to it.
 And so on until we try all the nodes in the range we have chosen or until we stop receiving new nodes.

-Let's analyze the response fields in more detail, the schemes used:
+Let's analyze the response fields in more detail, the schemas used:
 ```
 adnl.address.udp ip:int port:int = adnl.Address;
 adnl.addressList addrs:(vector adnl.Address) version:int reinit_date:int priority:int expire_at:int = adnl.AddressList;